jck776/MDCE-script-note/README.md

 ***
 ## Model Training

-`To establish a baseline evaluation, training was conducted without applying custom data augmentation or hyperparameter optimization.`
+`To establish a baseline evaluation, training was conducted without applying custom data augmentation or hyperparameter optimization.
+To maintain an unbiased assessment and eliminate manual selection bias, each configuration was executed for a single trial only.
+Owing to the inherent stochasticity of the optimization process, the reported results reflect a single realization within the model's overall performance variance.`

 ### Performance Comparison of Object Detection Models under Different Configurations and Dataset Formats